<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 03 February, 2023

 Machines inevitably break down and need to be serviced.
 It's not enough to just "shut them off" and make repairs.
-According to the Occupational Safety and Health Administration (OSHA), machines need to have power sources removed and be locked out, tagged out (LO/TO) and isolated from the source to prevent serious injury.
+According to the Occupational Safety and Health Administration (OSHA), machines need to have power sources removed and be locked out, tagged out (LO/TO) and isolated from the source to prevent serious injury from electrical hazards like arc flash.

 Many serious accidents have happened when someone thought a machine was safely shut off.
-LO/TO is a way to protect yourself and others by ensuring that machines remain completely, temporarily off.
+LO/TO is a way to protect yourself and others from an electrical explosion by ensuring that machines remain completely, temporarily off.

 A positive attitude about safety empowers everyone in the workplace.
 Injuries and fatalities can be prevented and losses in production time can be minimized while profitability can be increased.

 While manufacturers today are very focused on cutting costs and improving production efficiency, there's no need to sacrifice employee safety.
-The consequences of not being in compliance with safety regulations are drastic ? penalties, fines, damage to image, plant shutdown and fatalities.
+The consequences of not being in compliance with safety regulations are drastic — penalties, fines, damage to image, plant shutdown and fatalities from electrical arc flash.
 A safe operation minimizes downtime, which offers the least possible interruption in business.

-To create change in workplace culture, organizations need to have a long-term vision for machine and plant safety.
+To create change in workplace culture and reduce arc flash, organizations need to have a long-term vision for machine and plant safety.

 That's why it is more important now than ever to generate awareness for LO/TO and educate a broad business audience about LO/TO procedures, best safety practices and the wide range of LO/TO products and services available.
-LO/TO regulations and appropriate personal protection equipment (PPE) protect employees who work around equipment powered by electricity.
+LO/TO regulations and appropriate personal protection equipment (PPE) protect employees who work around equipment that can create an electrical arc flash.

 OSHA put the federal standard, 1910.147 in place in 1989.
 While the purpose of LO/TO hasn't changed, the complexity of the equipment has increased.
-With complex PLC linked interlocks, remote computer controls, light curtains, automatic valves and other machine automation accessories commonplace, both workers and facility managers need to be kept up to speed on current developments.
+With complex PLC-linked interlocks, remote computer controls, light curtains, automatic valves and other machine automation accessories commonplace, both workers and facility managers need to be kept up to speed on current developments to ensure an arc flash doesn't occur.

 The Control of Hazardous Energy Source Standard (OSHA 29 CFR 1910.147), which is more commonly known as the LO/TO Standard, is a Federal Occupational Safety and Health Administration (OSHA) program.
-It was created to prevent the unexpected start-up or energizing of equipment during service and maintenance operations which could cause employee injuries and prevent the release of stored energy which could cause employee injury.
+It was created to prevent the unexpected start-up or energizing of equipment during service and maintenance operations which could cause employee injuries from an electrical explosion and prevent the release of stored energy which could cause employee injury.

-To comply with OSHA standards, companies must draft a written LO/TO plan which includes the scope and purpose of techniques to be used to control hazardous energy.
+To comply with OSHA standards, companies must draft a written LO/TO plan which includes the scope and purpose of techniques to be used to control hazardous energy like an electrical arc flash.

 The Five Main Causes of LO/TO Injuries, according to the Oklahoma State University EHA, are: